 329 to 34

 Lone Star play opened in Brownwood vs. Howard Payne.
 Wacker's worst nightmare came true when Miller went down with a shoulder separation.
 The 'Cats didn't need Miller to dispose of Howard Payne.
-He was replaced in by a very capable Ron Jacoby, and the Bobcats rolled over the Yellowjackets 41-0.
+He was replaced in by a competent Ron Jacoby, and the Bobcats rolled over the Yellowjackets 41-0.

 The Bobcats big November was now upon them.
 In front of them was a trip to 6-2 Angelo State and then a trip to 7-1 ACU.